marilynpereira03/BPL-desktop/README.md

 * easily switch to different network, or private chains
 * customize background
 * isolated processes on Windows and Macosx to prevent from data sniffing or injection.
-* Translations (thanks to the Ark community).
+* Translations (thanks to the Bpl community).
 Please help contributing

 If you login to your account (with your passphrase)
 * (soon) Withdraw to altcoins or USD (via changer.com) - no registration needed